ALSETLab/Khorjin-IEC61850-90-5/README.md

 This repository will be used to host the source and builds of the Khorjin library, which has been described in the references below.

 ## Release status
-We hope to release Khorjin sometime during 2017.
+We hope to release Khorjin sometime *during 2017*.

 We are in the process of preparing a "Software X" journal paper to document the software, and in this process, we are clening it up for release.

-Currently, we are lacking resources to finish up the preparation process to release the code, so if you want to help, please contact luigiv@kth.se
+However, currently, we are lacking resources to finish up the preparation process to release the code, so if you want to help, please contact: luigiv@kth.se and/or srfi@kth.se

 ## References/Documentation
 Details about Khorjin can be found in the "Reference"-folder: